simplySimple-cs16/flutter_projects/projects_readme.txt

 12. flash-chat
     - packages used:
         modal_progress_hud: ^0.1.3 //for adding a spinning wheel while user is logging in or registering.
     - learn about static Modifier.
-Use to define variables and metgods for a class that can be accessed without using object of that class.
+Use to define variables and methods for a class that can be accessed without using object of that class.
         For eg:
         class Abc{